TonyMakis/cs-academia/cs141/Projects/Project4/README.md

 ![Project 4 in Action!](./runningProject4.gif)

-> I have a `Makefile` for quicker compilation, and then we run the executable (v1). `Makefile` is written to support general compilation of most `.c` files, so I will reuse it throughout projects, making updates to it ocassionally.
+> I have a `Makefile` for quicker compilation, and then we run the executable (v1). `Makefile` is written to support general compilation of most `.cpp` files, so I will reuse it throughout projects, making updates to it ocassionally.